If you've been a Victim of Fire or Water Damage

 2. Time – denying claims, paying less than what’s owed in the insurance claim, and even untimely payment of benefits – they make money on the interest.

 In a nutshell, the CGFFD says insurance policy cannot do anything to injure the rights of the policyholder to receive the benefits of the agreement.
 The standard for an insurer is “what would a reasonable insurer would do” – it is not a subjective analysis.
 An unreasonable Insurer can be in breach of CGFFD if they withhold benefits due in the claim, pay less than what’s owed for the settlement, or unreasonably delay payments.

-This is Eric Townsend with the F & F Attorneys and I hope you found this video beneficial.
+This is Eric Townsend with the F & F Attorneys and I hope you found this article beneficial.
 Should you find yourself in a situation where you believe your insurer is not doing you right and you need some legal advice, please feel free to give me a call.
-Don’t let the insurance industry take advantage of your claim.
+Get a property insurance lawyer now and don’t let the insurance industry take advantage of your claim.
 We and the law are on your side to fight for the insurance coverage you paid for.